shipcod3/mySapAdventures/README.md

 - Check out Jason Haddix's ["The Bug Hunters Methodology"](https://github.com/jhaddix/tbhm) for testing web vulnerabilities.

 ## Attack!
+- Check if it runs on old servers or technologies like Windows 2000.
 - Plan the possible exploits / attacks, there are a lot of Metasploit modules for SAP discovery (auxiliary modules) and exploits:
 ```
 msf > search sap